 That’s great, isn’t it?

-Smart cities are no longer the future.
+IoT smart city is no longer the future.
 They are here.
 Making our lives better, and safer.

 Thank IoT for this!